-Academic Integrity issues are the responsibility of the Office of the University Provost, specifically the Vice Provost for Faculty Affairs.
-This includes consultation, disciplinary referrals, educational outreach, and faculty assistance requests.
-Please direct all questions and referrals regarding alleged academic integrity violations to Michael Baily, Director of Academic Integrity CAB 111, (615) 898-2533.
-All other disciplinary matters should still be directed to the Office of Student Conduct.
+The Office of the University Provost, specifically the Vice Provost for Faculty Affairs and the Director of Academic Integrity, provides consultation, disciplinary referrals, educational outreach, and assistance for faculty alleging plagiarism, cheating, or fabrication in their classes.
+Please direct all questions and referrals to Michael Baily, Director of Academic Integrity, CAB 111, (615) 898-2533.
+All non-academic disciplinary matters should be directed to the Office of Student Conduct.

-The referenced information and procedures relate to academic integrity and misconduct as stated in University Policy 312, Academic Misconduct, revised June 5, 2017.
+The information and procedures referenced below appear in University Policy 312 Academic Misconduct, revised August 15, 2019.

 What is an Academic Integrity Case?

 Academic integrity violations may consist of acts of plagiarism, cheating, or fabrication.